ArneBachmann/sos/README.md

 ## Todos ##
-- diff and merge ignore EOL style during combination
-- all doctests have been moved to `tests.py`
-- `sos.coco` should be <= 1000 LOC, but is currently larger
-- create better looking landing page to build community support
-- branching may be expensive as all files are copied
 - diffCommand = "diff -d {old!s} {new!s}"  # requires diffutils on OpenSUSE
 - mergeCommand = "merge -A -L z -L a -L b c a b"  # requires rce on OpenSUSE
 - [Answer](https://stackoverflow.com/questions/4934208/working-offline-with-svn-on-local-machine-temporary) when published